 Finally, Representative Rohrabacher recently issued a statement that he plans on introducing a stand-alone bill that will respect a state's right to regulate cannabis.
 It would make the Rohrabacher-Bluemenaur Amendment permanent.

-finds marijuana legalization is a bipartisan issue, with a reported 64% of Americans saying they support it.
+A Gallup poll finds marijuana legalization is a bipartisan issue, with a reported 64% of Americans saying they support it.
 Making cannabis sales legal across the country would arguably have the biggest effect on how these businesses are able to access banking services.
 However, it doesn't come without many caveats and perhaps multiple unintended consequences either.

 I guess we will have to wait and see how this all plays out over time.
 Who knows, maybe one day your pot will be delivered by drone someday right to your front door.